 There is a mandatory 1 credit course for participants of each program (times and days TBD) for all oncampus students.
-The Program Director will provide more information about the spring course as it gets closer to the start date.
-Students must successfully complete the one-credit course in Fall to participate in the winter program.
+Please contact your Program Director for more information about the spring course.

 Typically, these courses do not start until after spring break and meet once a week, usually in the evenings.
 You do not need to register yourself in this course, it will be done for you.
-Please keep abreast of your emails in the fall semester from the Global Education Office, who will send notice to make sure that you have no holds on your account.
+Please keep abreast of your emails in the spring semester from the Global Education Office, who will send notice to make sure that you have no holds on your account.
 If you do have holds, our office will not be able to be register you for the course until the hold is removed.
 It is your responsibility to get the hold removed and to contact the GEO when this has been done.
 Courses are not available for audit.
-All courses must be taken for a letter grade, including the one-credit fall prep course.
+All courses must be taken for a letter grade, including the one-credit spring prep course.
 Students must pass the 1 credit course in order to participate on their study abroad program.
 Non-degree seeking students are ineligible for study abroad.

-For winter program participants who are currently abroad or away from campus during the fall semester, you should be in touch with the GEO and the Program Director to learn what you will be able to do remotely for the course and how you can receive credit for the course.
+For summer program participants who are currently abroad or away from campus during the spring semester, you should be in touch with the GEO and the Program Director to learn what you will be able to do remotely for the course and how you can receive credit for the course.